What is Federal Satisfactory Academic Progress (SAP)?

 Follow these steps to request Federal Financial Aid Probation:

 - Complete the Request for Financial Aid Probation form.

 - Meet with the appropriate person in your primary academic unit (usually your academic advisor) to create a Federal SAP Action Plan.
 This tells us what you will achieve academically to meet SAP requirements.

 - Submit your Request for Financial Aid Probation and your Federal SAP Action Plan to the Office of Financial Aid and Scholarships at the same time.

-If you are applying for Federal Financial Aid Probation for a fall or spring semester, all required documents must be submitted no later than the seventh week of the semester.
-If you are applying for Federal Financial Aid Probation for a summer semester, all required documents must be submitted no later than the third week of the semester.
+If you are applying for Federal Financial Aid Probation for a fall or spring semester, all required documents must be submitted no later than the start of the fifth week of the semester.
+If you are applying for Federal Financial Aid Probation for a summer term, all required documents must be submitted no later than the start of the third week of the full summer term.

 What happens after I’ve filed for Federal Financial Aid Probation?